 Mental Health Resources for Parents

-- Educators are well-positioned to partner with you and to share what they notice during the time that your child or teen is at school.
-All schools have assigned to them psycho-educational consultants, social workers and speech and language pathologists who you may access through your school's principal or vice-principal.
+- Educators and administrators are well-positioned to partner with you and to share what they notice during the time that your child or teen is at school.

 - Faith-based supports may also be available at your place of worship.

 to consider if you want to talk to your child about mental health concerns and resources available to support you.

 Families may wish to gather information about the concern they are experiencing by going online.
 The following websites provide information about student mental health and well-being: